Mullett Arena: History

 Two weeks later (October 28, 2022), the Coyotes' first ever game in front of a sellout crowd of 4,600 at Mullett Arena resulted in a 3–2 overtime loss to the Winnipeg Jets.
 Christian Fischer scored the first and second NHL goals at the arena.

+On April 17, 2024, the Coyotes played their final game at the arena against the Edmonton Oilers, where fans in attendance wore white for a final Whiteout, a considered playoff tradition for the franchise.
+The Coyotes won the game 5–2, with the final goal at the arena being scored by Sean Durzi.
+Following that game's conclusion, the Coyotes were revealed to have agreed to suspend operations for a five-year period of time (thus ending their lease prematurely), with many of their assets moving to Utah to become a new, technically expansion Utah Hockey Club (now known as the Utah Mammoth), but in June, the Coyotes franchise would more or less cease operations following the cancellation of a land auction that team owner Alex Meruelo was planning on winning during that month for the team.

+On May 22, 2024, it was announced that the Valley Suns, the NBA G League affiliate of the Phoenix Suns, will play their home games at the Mullett Arena starting in the 2024–25 NBA G League season.
+The Valley Suns would make their home debut on November 11, 2024, against the Stockton Kings after splitting their first two road games against the Santa Cruz Warriors, winning their home debut 108–100.
+Two-way contract player Jalen Bridges led the team in scoring in their home debut with 24 points that night.
+Another two-way contract player in TyTy Washington Jr. had 20 of his friends and family cheering him on during that game due to him being a local player.

 Mountain America Community Iceplex at ASU

 Arizona State University announced on March 3, 2022, a multiyear naming rights partnership with Mountain America Credit Union for the ice rink on the west side of Mullett Arena.
 Officially named as the Mountain America Community Iceplex at ASU, it has a concession stand for hot and cold refreshments and a full hockey pro shop.

-For the first four Coyotes home games, temporary locker room accommodations were set up within the confines of Mountain America Community Iceplex for the visiting teams.
+For the first four Coyotes home games, temporary locker room accommodations were set up within the confines of the Mountain America Community Iceplex for the visiting teams.
 The Winnipeg Jets, New York Rangers, Florida Panthers and Dallas Stars used this location during that opening Coyotes homestand.

-After that, the Coyotes began a franchise record 14-game road trip while ongoing construction of the annex was officially completed in time for their next scheduled home game (December 9, 2022, against the Boston Bruins).
-This building will house all on-site NHL training and locker room facilities during the Coyotes' temporary stay at Mullett Arena.
+After that, the Coyotes began a franchise record 14-game long road trip while ongoing construction of the annex was officially completed in time for their next scheduled home game (December 9, 2022, against the Boston Bruins).
+The building housed all of the on-site NHL training and locker room facilities during the Coyotes' temporary stay at the Mullett Arena.